fwisard/odobenix/README.md

       -r          recent words have more weight
       -n          no word twice in a row

-Default values may be changed by editing the configuration section at the top of the file.
+Default values may be changed by editing the configuration file ('odobenixrc')

 ##morsechef
 A game to improve your morse copying skills.
 Choose 4 appropriate ingredients among those proposed.